Innisfail, Queensland: History

 A huge cyclone swept through Innisfail on 10 March 1918, causing immense damage and killing many people.
 Buildings destroyed included the Anglican Church and the Methodist Church.
 So many buildings were severely damaged, that many new buildings were erected after the cyclone using concrete rather than the more traditional timber with tin roof.
 As Art Deco architecture was popular at that time, many of the new buildings were built in the Art Deco style.
 As a result, Innisfail is now considered one of the best Australian towns for Art Deco and Streamline Moderne architecture.

 The 1920s and 1930s saw the beginning of a major period of settlement by Italian immigrants and noteworthy populations from Greece and Malta.
 Later in this period populations from Yugoslavia, India and the Philippines would also settle in the area.

 On Sunday 1 July 1928, Bishop John Heavey officially opened and blessed the new Catholic presbytery, built of reinforced concrete to protect it from cyclones, after the Catholic church and associated buildings were all destroyed in the cyclone of 1918.
 Heavey returned some week later to officially open and bless the new Mother of Good Counsel Catholic Church which cost £20,000 and was described as the largest Catholic church in Queensland outside of its capital Brisbane.

+On 31 March 1931, a civic reception was held for an international Cricket Team which was followed by a tree planting ceremony where a number of palm trees were planted commemorate the visit to Innisfail by the team.
+Among the team was cricketer, Sir Donald Bradman.
+Donald Bradman was part of the international team, led by New South Wales Captain, Alan Kippax in 1931.
+These palms still stand in the town centre.

 On Sunday 10 November 1935, a Greek Orthodox Church was opened and dedicated to the Assumption of the Blessed Virgin (also known as the Dormition of Our Lady) by Archbishop Timotheos, the Greek Orthodox Archbishop for Australia and Oceania, in the presence of 300 people.
 It was the second Greek Orthodox Church to be built in Queensland and the sixth to be built in Australia, but the first to be built outside of an Australian capital city.
 The brick church cost £1,000.
 The church began to deteriorate and local builder Mick Kremastos re-built the church in 1970.

 Innisfail East State School opened on 3 February 1936.